Skip to content

 PMS Import Interface

-This section establishes communication between HSG and Opera PMS.
-HSG periodically retrieves guest information from the PMS and stores it in the local authentication database.
+This section establishes real-time communication between HSG and Opera PMS.
+Once configured, HSG periodically synchronizes guest check-in/check-out status from the PMS and automatically creates/deletes guest accounts in the HSIA platform.

 PMS Configuration Fields